DiUS/resilience-android/README.md

 * Google Android Developer SDK
 	* Android 4.0.3 (API 15)
 	* Android 2.3.3 (API 10) - Required by one of the testing libraries, Robolectric
-	* Android 4.0 (API 14) - Required by mapviewballoons
 * Maven 3.x
 * Eclipse + ADT plugin *or* IntelliJ *or* whatever works for you

 Setup procedure
 ----------------
-There are a few jars that are not available in any public maven repositories which are hosted on DiUS Resilience artifactory instance which is on the same box as the CI Server.
-Therefore if you are not on the DiUS network when you do your first build, you will need the following jars to be in your local maven repository.
-They are checked in to the libs/external folder for convenience.
-Run the install command in that folder.

-	./install-local-libs.sh

-  * Parse.jar, required for integration with the parse service.
-  * maps-15r2.jar, required to integrate with google maps

 Emulator
 --------